I know that I know nothing: In Plato

-A more commonly used translation puts it, "although I do not suppose that either of us knows anything really beautiful and good, I am better off than he is – for he knows nothing, and thinks he knows.
-I neither know nor think I know" [from the Benjamin Jowett translation].
-Regardless, the context in which this passage occurs is the same, independently of any specific translation.
+A more commonly used translation puts it, Although I do not suppose that either of us knows anything really beautiful and good, I am better off than he is – for he knows nothing, and thinks he knows.
+I neither know nor think I know.
+[Benjamin Jowett translation].Regardless, the context in which this passage occurs is the same, independently of any specific translation.
 That is, Socrates having gone to a "wise" man, and having discussed with him, withdraws and thinks the above to himself.
 Socrates, since he denied any kind of knowledge, then tried to find someone wiser than himself among politicians, poets, and craftsmen.
 It appeared that politicians claimed wisdom without knowledge; poets could touch people with their words, but did not know their meaning; and craftsmen could claim knowledge only in specific and narrow fields.
 The interpretation of the Oracle's answer might be Socrates' awareness of his own ignorance.

 Socrates also deals with this phrase in Plato's dialogue Meno when he says: